cmeiklejohn/cmeiklejohn.github.io/_posts/2013-10-15-erlang-on-smartos.markdown

   the OpenSolaris derived systems, specifically OmniOS and SmartOS.
 I build this release in the process of testing HiPE, so I've enabled both the HiPE application and native library compilation.
-* I've disabled the building of the jinterface application, because I was running into problems with the generated Makefile.
+* I've disabled the JInterface application, because I was running into problems with the generated Makefile.
 See below.
-* I've also disabled building of the odbc application, because the freetds package in SmartOS, while providing the correct header files appears to be missing some of the runtime library dependencies needed.
+* I've also disabled the ODBC application, because the freetds package in SmartOS, while providing the correct header files appears to be missing some of the runtime library dependencies needed.
 * Finally, I've manually specified the path to the correct OpenSSL